 - Heat a large pot on medium heat and add the vegetable oil.

-- Taste the soup and adjust the seasonings to your preference.
-(I add a couple shakes of hot sauce here.)
+- Taste the soup and adjust any seasonings to your preference.

-- After it begins bubbling, turn heat to low and simmer for another 10 minutes or so to fully incorporate all your flavors.
-Your potatoes should be fork-tender as well.
+- Turn heat to low, stir in the seasoned chicken, and simmer for another 10 minutes or so to fully incorporate all your flavors.
+Your potatoes should be fork-tender.

 - Serve on its own or with a biscuit to imitate the pot pie experience.
 Enjoy!